EarthMind: Leveraging Cross-Sensor Data for Advanced Earth Observation Interpretation with a Unified Multimodal LLM: Experiments

 \subsection{Ablations}

-EarthMind significantly enhances multi-granularity and multi-sensor EO understanding through the proposed (i) Spatial Attention Prompting (SAP) and (ii) Cross-modal Fusion.
-We delve into each of these components in the following sections.
-More discussions can be seen in Appendix \ref{appendix:ab}.
+EarthMind significantly enhances multi-sensor EO data understanding through the proposed Hierarchical Cross-modal Attention (HCA) module and the curated FusionEO dataset.
+We examine each component below, with additional analysis in Appendix~\ref{appendix:ab}.

-\textbf{Effectiveness of SAP.} First, we evaluate the effectiveness of our proposed SAP method.
-To ensure a fair comparison, we train models from scratch on the training splits of RefSegRS and RRSIS-D, and report results on their corresponding test sets.
-As shown in Tab.~\ref{tab:aablation}, incorporating SAP significantly improves segmentation performance.
-Second, we visualize the attention maps between the \texttt{<SEG>} token and image tokens across transformer layers within the LLM.
-As illustrated in Fig.~\ref{fig:ab}, SAP effectively suppresses attention drift and helps reallocate attention toward the anchor regions corresponding to the query.
-Lastly, we investigate how the performance of SAP varies with the supervision layer.
-Results show that applying supervision at middle layers yields the strongest performance boost, as these layers balance low-level spatial detail and high-level semantics.
-Importantly, SAP introduces no additional parameters, making it a lightweight yet effective enhancement for pixel-level grounding within LLMs.

-\textbf{Effectiveness of Cross-modal Fusion.} To evaluate the effectiveness of our cross-modal fusion design, we conduct ablations on the multi-sensor setting with three configurations: (1) w/o Modality Alignment; (2) Naive Concatenate: visual tokens from different modalities are directly concatenated and passed to the LLM; (3) Naive Attention: token importance is computed using cosine similarity between paired SAR and optical features.
-We report both multiple-choice accuracy and referring expression segmentation results on EarthMind-Bench.
-As shown in Tab.~\ref{tab:aablation}, our full model significantly outperforms all baselines, demonstrating the importance of both alignment and adaptive weighting for robust fusion.
-Furthermore, to assess the informativeness of modality-selected tokens, we compare different token retention strategies.
-For baselines, we randomly discard a portion of the input tokens before feeding them into the LLM.
-In contrast, our method selectively drops tokens with lower learned importance weights.
-As shown in Fig.~\ref{fig:ab}, even under the same retention ratio, EarthMind retains more informative content, leading to better performance.
-This demonstrates that our method reserves the most complementary information across them.
+\textbf{The effectiveness of HCA.} To evaluate the effectiveness of our HCA module, we conduct ablations on the multi-sensor setting by comparing with the better single-modality performance (optical or SAR) and three fusion configurations: (1) \textit{Concatenate}: visual tokens from different modalities are directly concatenated and passed to the LLM; (2) \textit{Element-wise Averaging}: visual tokens are summed and averaged to obtain fused representations; (3) \textit{Naive Attention}: token importance is computed using cosine similarity between paired SAR and optical features.
+We report both multiple-choice task performance and referring expression segmentation results on EarthMind-Bench.